-To be able to play back such a video file on a computer, there must be installed both a suitable demuxer to read the container file and a matching decoder for each audio and video stream.
+To be able to play back such a video file on a computer, both a suitable demuxer for reading the container file and a matching decoder for each audio and video stream must be installed.

 The most frequently used codec with acceptable performance and good quality is H.264 (also called AVC).
 As container file format, the best choice is .mov (Quicktime) or .mp4.

 The 64-bit version of Live can use any DirectShow compatible demuxers and decoders that are available on the computer, but on a fresh Windows system, only a limited number of video codecs is installed by default.
 That's why you might need to install additional codecs.

 In practice, some decoders are more suitable than others.
 Live is tested with the following two solutions that you can install on your machine to enable proper video support with the 64-bit version of Live.